-Day 9, Thu, Jan 30.
+Day 9, Thu, Jan 29.
 Cerulean Warbler Reserve.
-Some truly tricky birds-Chestnut-bellied Hummingbird, Double-banded Graytail, and Yellow-browed Shrike-Vireo-inhabit the bamboo stands and coffee and cocoa plantations below the lodge, and we'll devote the better part of the day in search of them, both on foot and using 4x4 transport to save our legs a bit.
+Some truly tricky birds-Niceforo's Wren, Double-banded Graytail and Yellow-browed Shrike-Vireo-inhabit the bamboo stands and coffee and cocoa plantations below the lodge, and we'll devote the better part of the day in search of them, both on foot and using 4x4 transport to save our legs a bit.
 Night at the Cerulean Warbler Reserve.

-Day 10, Fri, Jan 31.
+Day 10, Fri, Jan 30.
 Bucaramanga to Bogota.
 We will transfer by 4x4 back down to San Vicente and head to Bucaramanga for our mid-day flight to Bogota.
 Night in Bogota.

-Day 11, Sat, Feb 1.
-You may plan to depart Bogota at any time today.
-For those continuing to the Santa Marta tour, and for those headed homeward, we wish you a buen viaje!
+Day 11, Sat, Jan 31.
+You may plan to depart Bogota at any time today, for those headed homeward, we wish you a buen viaje!
+For participants continuing on the Llanos extension, we'll fly onwards to Yopal today; please see the extension itinerary below.